dhruvwadhwani7/Excel-Analyzer/README.md

 # Excel Analyzer

+# Deployed Application
+The Excel Analyzer can be accessed on   https://excelanalyzer.netlify.app/

 ## Project Overview
 Excel Analyzer is a web application that allows users to upload, analyze, and visualize Excel data efficiently.
 The project consists of a React frontend and provides interactive data visualization and analysis capabilities.